bellaTHEanalyst/Power-Bi-report-of-Nigerian-crime-statistics-2017/README.md

  - States that recorded the highest rate of offences against lawful authorities are as follows:

-- In NW Kano recorded the highest and Kaduna jos the Lowest,
+- In NW Kano state recorded the highest and Kaduna state  the Lowest,

-- In NE Yobe recorded the highest and Borno the lowest,
+- In NE Yobe  state recorded the highest and Borno  state the lowest,

-- In NC Niver recorded the highest and plateau the lowest,
+- In NC Niger state recorded the highest and plateau  state the lowest,

-- In SE Anambra recorded the highest and Imo the lowest,
+- In SE Anambra state recorded the highest and Imo state the lowest,

-- In SS Delta recorded the highest and crossover the lowest, rivers state had no record,
+- In SS Delta state recorded the highest and crossriver state the lowest, rivers state had no record,

-- In SW Lagos recorded the highest and Oyo the lowest , Ekiti had no record.
+- In SW Lagos state recorded the highest and Oyo  state the lowest , Ekiti state had no record.

  ## Analysis 3